dbcraig/LmRaC/README.md

 LmRaC (Language Model Research Assistant & Collaborator) utilizes a functionally extensible multi-tier RAG design to allow users to interrogate their own experimental data in the context of an external domain specific scientific knowledge base created interactively from PubMed primary sources.

-**LmRaC is currently in development.
-If you would like access to the Docker image, please contact the author.**

 ## Prerequisites

 ### Docker